 Frequently Asked Questions

 In alignment with Title IX, Gender Inclusive Housing is offered to any student who wishes to be housed by their gender identity.
-Gender inclusive housing provides a safe, affirming, and inclusive community living option for students of the following identities and lived experiences.
-This includes, but is not limited to:
+Gender inclusive housing provides a safe, affirming, and inclusive community living option for students.

 Fairfield University is committed to providing a safe, inclusive and supportive living experience for students living in all residential facilities.
 The gender-inclusive living option acknowledges the diverse needs of the student body and underscores the importance of university core value Cura Personalis.
 Also, the gender-inclusive housing living experience helps further develop a residential climate that is positive, respectful, and inclusive for all residents.